alexander-winkler/nlatepic/README.md

 # Todo

+## Technical

+* Revise Schema:
+  + allow for more than one author
+  + add contributor/publisher/translator
+  + convert author > ID type from array to object with list of properties (wikidata, DNB, BNF, VIAF)

+## Research

 * Look through IJsewijn/Sacré 1998 and other overviews and add data.
 * Look through Jensen, Minna Skafte.
 1995.
 A History of Nordic Neo-Latin Literature.
 University Press of Southern Denmark.
 * Develop decent frontend (maybe similar to [Catalogue of Critical Editions](https://dig-ed-cat.acdh.oeaw.ac.at/browsing/editions/), open source on [github](https://github.com/acdh-oeaw/dig_ed_cat)).
 Maybe the [json-editor](https://github.com/json-editor/json-editor) can be adapted.